Rodney Fritz

-Rodney Fritz Jr. (born May 8, 1987) is an American football defensive lineman who is currently a free agent.
+Rodney Fritz Jr. (born May 8, 1987) is an American former professional football defensive lineman who played in the Arena Football League (AFL) and Canadian Football League (CFL).

 Early life

-Born the son of Jennifer and Rodney Fritz, Rodney attended Hickman High School in Kansas City, Missouri.
+Born the son of Jennifer and Rodney Fritz, Rodney attended Hickman High School in Columbia, Missouri.
 There he was named all-state as tight end, after having 21 receptions for 549 yards and nine touchdowns, and was an honorable mention as a linebacker.
 He was also named all conference in basketball.

 College career

-Highland

 In 2006, Rodney attended Highland CC, where he played in nine games, registering 71 tackles (46 solo, 25 assists), and posted three sacks with 9.5 tackles for a loss (37 yards).
 He also managed one forced fumble.
 As a result, he was named to the Kansas Jayhawk Community College Conference Second Team.

-L.A.
-Pierce

 In 2007, Rodney transferred to Los Angeles Pierce College, where he played in nine games, registering 98 tackles (61 solo, 37 assists), and posted seven sacks with 19 tackles for a loss (37 yards).
 He also managed one interception, three forced fumbles and two fumble recoveries.
 As a result, he was named to the Western State Conference First Team.

-Tennessee State

 As a junior in 2008, he transferred to Tennessee State University, where he played in 17 games, recording 40 tackles (9 of which were sacks).

 Professional career

-Huntington Hammer

-In 2011, Fritz signed with the Huntington Hammer of the Ultimate Indoor Football League.
+In 2011, Fritz signed with the Huntington Hammer of the Ultimate Indoor Football League (UIFL).
 There he led the Hammer defense in tackles-for-loss, was second on the team in sacks, and recorded the most forced fumbles.

-Tulsa Talons

-On Friday, July 15, 2011, the Tulsa Talons signed Rondey.
-By signing with the Talons, Fritz became the first UIFL player to sign with an Arena Football League team.
+On Friday, July 15, 2011, the Tulsa Talons of the Arena Football League (AFL) signed Fritz.
+By signing with the Talons, he became the first UIFL player to sign with an AFL team.